-With the nearest Catholic Church 16 miles away in Milford, Most Rev. John J. Monaghan, third Bishop of Wilmington (1897-1925), felt that it was time to build a church to meet the needs of the increasing Catholic population in the Lewes, Rehoboth Beach area.
+With the nearest Catholic Church 16 miles away in Milford, Most Rev. John J. Monaghan, third Bishop of Wilmington (1897-1925), felt that it was time to build a church to meet the needs of the increasing Catholic population in the Lewes / Rehoboth Beach area.
 In 1905, the Diocese of Wilmington purchased property in Rehoboth Beach for the site of a Catholic Church.
 All the property, which ran the full length of the oceanfront block between Laurel Street and Brooklyn Avenue, was originally owned by the Rehoboth Beach Camp Meeting Association of the Methodist Episcopal Church.
-The Diocese established a rectory and a chapel on the property, with two large cottages for the Franciscan teaching and nursing order as a summer vacation retreat for the nuns.
+The Diocese established a rectory and a chapel on the property.
+Two large cottages were also built for the Sisters of St. Francis, teaching and nursing order in the diocese, as a summer vacation retreat.

 The small chapel was unable to accommodate all the Catholic worshipers who began swelling the Rehoboth Beach community in the summer.
 So, a new frame church, overlooking the ocean, was built.
 The church was named in honor of St. Agnes, the patron saint of the first Mother Superior of the Order of Saint Francis of Assisi.
 Bishop Monaghan celebrated the first Mass there on July 7, 1906.
 The following is an excerpt from an article that appeared in the Wilmington Morning News on June 18, 1906, regarding the opening of the new Church: